Naoom01/SNADS_group3/README.md

   - Spotify to csv Ego and alter 1, get the main files from the top 5 DJs with their collaboration (alter 1) and the track id of the track they collaborated on and the popularity of that track
   - Spotify to csv get alter 2, gets the collabs from the above gathered alter 1 and the track id of the track they collaborated on and the popularity of that track
   - Get all artists, gets the artist id and popularity score for every artist in the full network
+  - final data, created the data used with only collabs of 10 or more times
+  -

 The preprocessing Python file and API code retrieving from the musicbranz API can be found under Pre-processing and API Python files.
 These files are also available as HTML in the HTML Python folder within that directory.